Category Archives: British Royals

 By 1930, two daughters had been born:

 The family enjoyed a rather quiet life, aside from the Duke and Duchess’ royal duties.
 However, things were soon to change for the York family.
 January 1936, Bertie’s father, King George V, passed away at Sandringham.
 His elder brother became King Edward VIII and Bertie became heir-presumptive to the throne.
 The new King was unmarried and involved with Wallis Simpson, a twice-divorced American.
 This relationship would soon bring about unheard-of events in the British monarchy.
 Failing to reach an agreement with the Government by which he and Mrs. Simpson could marry, King Edward VIII abdicated on December 11, 1936, giving his famous “without the woman I love” speech on the radio.
-Upon Parliament’s passing of the Abdication Act, Bertie became the new King of the United Kingdom, taking the regnal name George VI, in honor of his father, and to stress the continuity of the British monarchy.
+Upon Parliament’s passing of the Abdication Act, Bertie became the new King of the United Kingdom, taking the regnal name George VI, in honor of his father, and stressing the continuity of the British monarchy.

 King George VI continued to work with Lionel Logue, a speech therapist he began seeing in the mid-1920s, to help with his stammer, as depicted in the film, The King’s Speech.
 The two would remain friends for the rest of the King’s life.
 His coronation was held in May 1937, the date originally planned for King Edward VIII.
 At the time, he was also Emperor of India and would remain so until India’s independence in 1947.

-The King and Queen traveled extensively, including a famous visit to Canada and the United States in mid-1939.
+King Geroge VI and Queen Elizabeth traveled extensively, including a famous visit to Canada and the United States in mid-1939.
 Although he’d been there several times before, he became the first Canadian sovereign to visit the country.
 Following a successful tour of Canada, they visited the United States as guests of President Franklin Delano Roosevelt, staying with the Roosevelts at the White House as well as their Hyde Park estate in NY.
 Soon after their trip, Britain declared war on Germany, and the country was drawn into World War II.

-During the war, the King traveled abroad to visit troops, and along with his wife, traveled around Britain to help rally support and boost morale.
+During the war, King George VI traveled abroad to visit troops, and along with his wife, traveled around Britain to help rally support and boost morale.
 Their daughters were sent off to Windsor Castle for the duration of the war, fearing bomb attacks on Buckingham Palace, while the King and Queen often spent their days at Buckingham Palace usually returning to Windsor in the evenings.

-By 1949, the King’s health was failing.
+By 1949, King George VI’s health was failing.
 He was suffering from lung cancer and several other ailments.
 Elizabeth and Philip began to take on more royal duties, often filling in for the King when he was unable to attend events.
 A tour of Australia had been postponed and in January 1952, Elizabeth and Philip set off in the King’s place.
 He came to the airport to see them off, looking drawn and frail.
 It would be the last time he would see his daughter.
 On February 6, 1952, King George VI passed away in his sleep at Sandringham in Norfolk, England.
 He was 56 years old.
 Elizabeth, now Queen Elizabeth II, was notified and returned immediately to London.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.